amateur80lvl/lxcex/book/ch1-installing-base-system.md

 * `chrony`, `cron`, `rsyslog` - that's what any distro must have
 * `cpio`, `zstd` are needed by initramfs
 * `smartmontools`: useful thing, I recommend to install it
+* `ca-certificates`: you definitely need this to download anything with `wget` over HTTPS.

 Some of above packages can be installed implicitly as dependencies, but I prefer to list them explicitly.